See below all the courses on offer in the Conservatoire

 Programmes

 Each student follows an individual practice-based artistic and research path, mentored by distinguished lecturers.
-The programmes are designed to ensure that graduates are well suited for careers in music performance, composition, creative and cultural industries, as well as in academia and research.
+The programmes are designed to ensure that graduates are well suited for careers in music performance, composition, music education, creative and cultural industries, as well as in academia and research.

 Instrumental/Vocal Tuition & Musicianship Classes